-- 1. Go Up One Floor of to Floor 2 of Chic Cottage and Zoom in on the left side of the structure. - 2.
-Select Build> Roof> Auto Floating Dormer . - 3.
+- 1. On Floor 2 of Chic Cottage, Zoom in on the left side of the structure. - 2.
+Select Build> Roof> Auto Floating Dormer - 3.
 Click once in the space to the left of the staircase to place a dormer at that location.